Ximilar-com/tf-image/README.md

 ## Installation

+Use pip:

+    pip install tf-image

-__tf-image__ is not available on PyPi right now.
-For installation, clone the repository and install it from code (`pip install -e .`).
+For installation from source code, clone the repository and install it from code (`pip install -e .`).
 There are no dependencies specified.
 You have to install TensorFlow 2+ and appropriate TensorFlow Addons.
 Specific version is on you, we wanted to keep this library as general as possible.